RedDrag0n32/FizzBuzz-Repo/README.md

 # Efficieny Branch
-improved the functionality branch to make it more efficient
+improved the readability of the efficienty branch